 Marvel Cinematic Universe alert!
 If you're a Marvel fan, you are required by law to sign up for Hulu to prove your fandom is real.
 This Hulu original tracks six teens who try to take down the supervillain group known as Pride... which incidentally is composed of the teens' parents.
 How's that for awkward dinner conversations?

-There are 19 seasons -- that's 393 episodes -- of Saturday night sketch comedy available on Hulu.
+There are 21 seasons of Saturday night sketch comedy available on Hulu.
 Are all of SNL's eras good?
 Not really, but it's fine to put on if you need something to half-watch while you're cleaning your apartment!

 The genre-defining "show about nothing," now exclusive to Hulu, is worth the subscription fee alone.
 Whether you're new to the sitcom that put writer Larry David on the map, or watching Kramer burst through that door for the thousandth time, we advise you watch all nine seasons and become master of situation comedy's domain.